Art (Fine Art) A Level

 You must be able to draw confidently and creatively in order to complete this course successfully.
 You will develop your skills using pencil on paper to accurately render still lives, the human form, architecture and natural form.
 Once you‘ve explored your topic through closely observed drawing you will then explore a wide range of traditional and digital media, materials, processes and techniques.

-You will be actively encouraged to experiment with media and materials; to embrace and develop the happy accident while reflecting upon your process, application and progress.
+You will be actively encouraged to experiment with media and materials; to embrace and develop your work whist reflecting upon your process, application and progress.
 Fine Art practise fuels and stretches creativity however, these practical skills are hugely enhanced by contextual awareness and understanding.
 This understanding of how specific artists and artworks effect, challenge or reflect upon the human condition and our global society fundamentally underpins your creative practise.
 You will learn how to set out and make the most exquisite visual statements you are capable of creating, while exploring, exploiting and experimenting with a vast array of media and materials.

 Component one: Personal Investigation (60% of the final grade) throughout year one and to December of year two.
 Component two: Externally Set Assignment (40% of final grade) runs from February to May of your second year.
 Both components are internally assessed and externally moderated.
 You will also present a portfolio and an exhibition of your work covering both components which is internally assessed and externally moderated.